cmput402w2016/CMPUT402W16T2/README.md

 # CMPUT402W16T2
 University of Alberta CMPUT 402 Winter 2016 Project Group 2.

-Members: Xiaohui Ma, Troy Murphy
+##Team

-This part of project is to use OpenCV to process traffic cameras videos from the City of Edmonton and identify the traffic volume and speed.
-The output data will then be passed into the database that Team 1 has created.
+Xiaohui Ma, Troy Murphy

-# Usage
+##Overview
-To be added.
+A Python 2.7 and OpenCV program to process video files from traffic cameras located through the City of Edmonton to identify the traffic volumes and velocities.
+The output data is posted to the database created by Team 1.

 # License
   Copyright 2016 Xiaohui Ma, Troy Murphy